antirez/uc8151_micropython/README.md

     |op1|op2|op3|op4| frames1 frames2 frames3 frams4 repeat

-* The first byte represents four operations (currents to apply), as 2 bit integeters.
+* The first byte represents four operations (currents to apply), as 2 bit integers.
 * The following four bytes is the amount of time, in frames, each voltage should be hold.
 In this driver we set the display to 100HZ, so a frame duration is 10 milliseconds.
 If the duration is 0 frames, the corresponding operation is skipped.
 * The final byte is the number of times the sequence of four operations should be repeated.